sp94/Peacock.jl/paper/paper.md

 light to be guided around defects, impurities, and sharp corners without backscattering [@rider2019perspective].

-`Peacock.jl` provides a user-friendly interface to analyse and predict the behaviour of 2D photonic crystals,
 # Statement of need

-with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
-As well as common tools to study the eigensolutions of traditional photonic crystals, such as visualising the eigenmodes or the plotting the eigenvalues on a band diagram as in \autoref{fig:examples}a-e, `Peacock.jl` also includes built-in using Wilson loop methods [@blanco2020tutorial] to study the topology of photonic bands.
+`Peacock.jl` provides a user-friendly interface to calculate and analyse the eigensolutions of 2D photonic crystals, with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
+As well as the common tools for eigenmode analysis, such as visualising the eigenmodes or the plotting the eigenvalues on band diagrams as in \autoref{fig:examples}a-e, `Peacock.jl` also includes built-in using Wilson loop methods [@blanco2020tutorial] to study the topology of photonic bands, as in \autoref{fig:examples}f-g.
-Although there exists open-source software to study photonic bands [@johnson2001block] and to study topology in electronic bands [@gresch2017z2pack], to our knowledge `Peacock.jl` is the first open-source package for studying the band topology in photonic crystals, as in \autoref{fig:examples}f-g.
+Although there exists open-source software to study photonic bands [@johnson2001block] and to study topology in electronic bands [@gresch2017z2pack], to our knowledge `Peacock.jl` is the first open-source package for studying the band topology in photonic crystals.

 # Examples